helidon-io/helidon/docs/modules/webclient.md

 current HTTP/2 provider uses alternatives only when proxying is disabled.
 When any proxy policy is configured, including a `no-proxy` exception that selected a direct route for the origin, WebClient ignores the advertisement and continues with the selected route.
+WebClient uses the system proxy policy by default; configure `proxy.type` as `none`, or use `Proxy.noProxy()` programmatically, to use an advertised alternative.

 WebClient honors the configured TLS policy as-is when connecting to an alternative.
 This includes custom TLS managers, custom SSL contexts, disabled